Exquisite Henna Artistry

 Sumeyya Rehman (the artist behind "Henna Craze") is a Chicago, IL based professional henna artist with over 18 years of experience with henna body art!
-She is experience with both traditional and modern henna styles, and specialized in bridal henna art.
+She is experienced with both traditional and modern henna styles, and specializes in bridal henna art.
 Sumeyya has provided henna for numerous brides and weddings, events of all sizes, editorial work, private appointments and much more!

 "Henna, this form of natural and temporary body art, has been a passion for me since I was very young.
 My first designs were simple lines and happy faces, drawn with a $2 plastic henna cone I bought from the local Indian store.
 I was intensely frustrated with these lines but, for whatever reason, found it satisfying to sit hours on end, scribbling away.
 Several years later, some kind friends asked me to do their bridal henna, giving me the confidence to try this 'henna thing' professionally... the rest, as they say, is history!"

 - Sumeyya Rehman